arvidn/libtorrent/docs/projects.rst

 **DelCo**

-DelCo_ is a research project at tempere university of technology, finland.
+DelCo_ is a research project at Tampere university of technology, finland.

 **FireANT**